Table of Contents

 2. Tea Tree Essential Oil

-Tea tree essential oil is good for a lot of things.
-It can be used to help fight off colds and flu, clear up sinuses, soothe insect bites and stings, and even help to heal cuts and scrapes.
+Tea tree essential oil is suitable for a lot of things.
+It can be diffused to help fight off colds and flu and clear up sinuses.
+You can also apply topically to soothe insect bites and stings, and even help heal cuts and scrapes.

 "Tea tree because it is soo strong" -Amy V, NY